mikesealey/ci_pp3/README.md

 icons for service types

 stumbled aacrrs View Decorators - https://docs.djangoproject.com/en/5.1/topics/http/decorators/ - basically allows you to set/restrict/ to specific methods for views.
+Limits the DELETE BOOKING to a POST which comes with the positive confirmation of "Yes, I'm sure I want to delete this booking"